-This year, the World Bank wants to have your thoughts on Promoting Gender Equity and Ending Gender-Based Violence in Ethiopia, Sudan and South Sudan for a chance to win a Laptop or a Samsung Tablet.
+This year, the World Bank wants to have your thoughts on “What will it take to end child marriage in your country?” for a chance to win great prizes.

 Eligible Countries: Sub-Saharan African Countries